modal-labs/quillman/README.md

 ```shell
 modal deploy src.app
 ```

+This will deploy both the frontend server and the Moshi websocket server.

 Note that leaving the app deployed on Modal doesn't cost you anything!
 Modal apps are serverless and scale to 0 when not in use.